-PRP or Platelet Rich Plasma has once again been shown to be effective for alleviating the pain of arthritis of the knee.
+PRP or Platelet Rich Plasma injections have once again been shown to be effective for minimizing the pain associated with arthritis of the knee.

 PRP for Knee Arthritis

-PRP, or platelet rich plasma injections, involve the injections of your own concentrated platelets — protein-releasing bodies, and other healing growth factors that can aid the body in resolving certain inflammatory conditions and can heal worn out tissues or joints that are degenerating from arthritis.
-Injections of PRP for knee arthritis is an office based procedure where a small amount of blood is collected from you — the sample is prepared in a special apparatus placed into a centrifuge and then injected back into the site to be treated.
+PRP, or platelet rich plasma treatments involve the injection of your own blood, concentrated platelets and other healing growth factors into your knee.
+PRP will then aid your body in resolving the inflammation associated with osteoarthritis.
+Injections of PRP for knee arthritis is an office based procedure where a small amount of blood is collected from you — the sample is prepared in a special apparatus placed, into a centrifuge and then injected back into the site to be treated.

 In prior years PRP was investigated for the treatment of tendon related disorders such as tennis elbow.
-PRP has received a lot more attention recently as an alternative to minimize or alleviate the pain associated with arthritis of the knee.
+PRP has recently received a lot more attention as a treatment to minimize or alleviate the pain associated with arthritis of the knee.